New Year's Resolution: Read the Whole Bible... in Two Weeks

 When I was first given this challenge, I thought that this was impossible!
 I mean, most Bible reading plans are for the whole year and a lot of people don't even make it through that.
 And besides, if I were to read the whole Bible in two weeks, that probably meant doing nothing but reading for 12+ hours a day, right?

-Regular daily devotions - 30 minutes Getting ready in the morning - 30 minutes Driving - 1 hour Exercising - 45 minutes Eating - 30 minutes Waiting for someone or something - 30 minutes Watching TV and YouTube/Gaming/Entertainment - 1 hour Getting up a little earlier - 30 minutes Reading before bed - 30 minutes Recreational reading - 30 minutes Reading/watching the news - 30 minutes to 1 hour Browsing the internet/social media - 1 hour
+Regular daily devotions - 30 minutes Getting ready in the morning - 30 minutes Driving - 1 hour Exercising - 45 minutes Eating - 30 minutes Waiting for someone or something - 30 minutes Watching TV and YouTube/Gaming/Entertainment - 1 hour Getting up a little earlier - 30 minutes Reading before bed - 30 minutes Reading/watching the news - 30 minutes to 1 hour Browsing the internet/social media - 1 hour

 This challenge isn't so that you can brag to your friends that you have accomplished this or to earn extra points with God.
 Reading the Bible at this quick pace helped me to see the overall picture of the Bible and how Scripture tied together throughout the Bible.
-Often when we read the Bible over a year or jump around we loose the flow, key events, or ties in the Bible.
-But when we've just read Genesis not long before reading Revelation we get a better picture of God's master plan communicated throughout the Scriptures.
+Often when you read the Bible over a year or jump around you lose the flow, key events, or ties in the Bible.
+But when you've just read Genesis not long before reading Revelation you get a better picture of God's master plan communicated throughout the Scriptures.
 You see how people, places, prophecies, and events overlap and connect to each other by God's hand.